 Daniel received Bachelor of Science degrees in Electrical Engineering and Computer Engineering from the University of Missouri-Columbia in 2009, and a Master of Science degree in Electrical Engineering from USC in 2011.
 He was an NSF GK-12 Body Engineering Fellow during 2012-2013.

-Danny has first-authored five journal papers, nine conference papers, and one book chapter.
-He has led and been a part of two teams that won international engineering competitions (Interspeech 2011, 2015).
-His work has been featured on KPCC off-ramp, SFARI.org, and USC media.
+Dr. Bone has first-authored five journal papers, nine conference papers, and one book chapter.
+Daniel has led and been a part of two teams that won international engineering competitions (Interspeech 2011, 2015).
+Dr. Bone’s work has been featured on KPCC off-ramp, SFARI.org, and USC media.